wallarm/product-documentation/docs/user-guides/events/check-attack.md

 * *Status*: The server's response status code on the request.
 When there are several response status codes, the most frequent one is displayed.
     * The number in a smaller font displayed under the main number shows the total number of different response status codes of the protected resource on the selected attack in the specified timeframe.
 * *Parameter*: The malicious request's parameters.
 * *Verification*: The attack verification status.
-To sort attacks by the false positive status, use the search filter below or specify the status in the search string as described [here][search-by-attack-status].
+If the attack is ticked as false positive, the corresponding mark will be shown in this column (**FP**) and the attack will not be verified again.
+To find attacks by the false positive action, use the search filter below or specify the action in the search string as described [here][search-by-attack-status].
     ![!Filter for false positive][img-show-falsepositive]

 You can click the “**Sort by latest hit**” switch to sort attacks by the time of the last request from the most recent one to the oldest one.